On March 26, 2019,

 15 – XHTJB, public TV “Canal Once” (channel 11) moved from channel 46 in September 2018.
 The FCC website has this allocation placed in Ensenada, but they’re actually in Tijuana.

-17 – KNSD, NBC Universal, moved permanently to 17 on noon, March 14th.
+17 – KNSD, NBC Universal, moved permanently to channel 17 on March 14, 2019.
 They had installed a new Rohde & Schwarz transmitter and UHF Dielectric Pylon antenna installed by Wireless Infrastructure Services (“WIS”).

-19 – KPBS, San Diego State University’s PBS outlet, had their antenna installed by WIS in 2018 and is due to move from channel 30 on March 26, 2019, taking over channel 19 from KSWB, who is moving to 26.
+19 – KPBS, San Diego State University’s PBS outlet, had their antenna installed by WIS in 2018 and moved from channel 30 on March 26, 2019, taking over channel 19 from KSWB, who moved to 26.

 20 – KZSD, a UHF outlet of Scripps, is up on Mt.
 San Miguel and broadcasting a repeat of their channel 10 lineup since November 2018.

-21 – XHDTV Tecate, an Entravision-leased signal from Cerro Bola, moved from channel 47.
+21 – XHDTV Tecate, an Entravision-leased signal from Cerro Bola, Mexico near Tecate, moved from channel 47 on March 15, 2019.
 Manuel Rojo says they installed a new 32-panel antenna array.

 24 – KBNT-CD on Mt.
 Soledad made the switch from channel 25 on March 14, 2019, at 6:00 AM, according to Chief Engineer Manuel Rojo.
 They have a new Harris transmitter and new antenna installed by Wireless Infrastructure Services at the KGTV transmitter site.